lsst-sqre/sqr-069/index.rst

 ---------------------------------

 Ideally, we would like to force multifactor authentication for administrators to make it harder for a single password compromise to compromise the entire Science Platform.
-Unfortunately, Google and GitHub do not expose this information in their OAuth metadata, and therefore it's hard to know how someone authenticated when they came through CILogon (which will always be the case for a general access deployment).
+Unfortunately, Google and GitHub do not expose this information in their OAuth metadata, and therefore it's hard to know how someone authenticated when they came through CILogon (which will always be the case for a deployment using federated identity).

 Two possible approaches to consider (neither of which have been implemented):